Soochow University School of Law

-Soochow University School of Law is one of the oldest law schools in Taiwan.
-It is part of Soochow University.
-It enjoyed the high reputation of "Chaoyang in the North, Soo Chow in the South" amongst Chinese law schools.
-It is dedicated to legal professional education, National law and Anglo-American law.
-This is the first comparative law school in Asia, and actively cultivates comparative law and the international law professionals.
+Soochow University School of Law is the law school of Soochow University, a private university in Taipei, Taiwan.

 History

 Soochow University was founded in 1900 at Soo Chow (now Suzhou), mainland China.
 The Comparative Law School of the university, as the first modern law school in China, was later founded in 1915 in Shanghai Kunshan Road, starting with the law department.
 In 1927 it changed its name to the law school and started dedicating to education of professional law.
 Its curriculum adopts both national and common law, and it positively cultivates talents in comparative law and international law.
 It is the only college in China that teaches Anglo-American law in a systematic way outside of Chinese law.
 One of the most famous law schools in China, the first comparative law school in Asia, is known as one of the best comparative law schools in the world, and it contributes to the training of talents in comparative law and international law.
 From the 1930s to the 1990s, the International Court of Justice had a total of six Chinese judges.
 Starting from Gu Weijun, and until 1997, Li Haopei, a judge of the United Nations International Criminal Tribunal for the former Yugoslavia, was a professor or graduate of Soochow Law School.Soochow University School of Law provided modern legal training prior to the middle of the 20th century in Asia.
 During the Chinese Civil War, the university was forced to limit its operation along with many other academic institutes.
 The School of Law was the first school to be reinstated after the university was officially relocated to Taiwan in 1954.
 In 1969, the Ministry of Education approved the restoration of a complete university system, which is a "private Soochow University" with a liberal arts, law, and business college.
 After the restoration in Taiwan, it continued its rigorous tradition and hired good professors.
 To cultivate modern legal professionals with an international outlook, it diversify its curriculum like exchange aboard, and lots of speeches of international law, and especially the whole year's lecture of international law and so on.
 The purpose of all these systems' establishment is to improve the quality of legal professional education.
 In 1972 the School of Law moved into a new seven-story, air-conditioned building in downtown Taipei.
 These quarters are shared with the Graduate School of Economics and the School of Commerce.
 The building is strategically located near the Presidential Office and the judicial and legislative government complex.

 In 2015, the School of Law is holding a year-long centennial celebration, making it one of the oldest law schools in Taiwan.